-Here I will try to answer all your questions from when you can hike on the glacier, what to wear and how dangerous is hiking on a glacier?
+Here I will answer all your questions, from when you can hike on the glacier in Iceland, what to wear for your glacier hike and how dangerous it is hiking on the largest glacier in Iceland?

 - How much time should I allow for the tour?